Skip to content

 These are changes you may experience when you discontinue using Minoxidil:

-Increased Shedding: Shedding of the hair follicles may be experienced after discontinuation, since the hair follicles that were stimulated by the medication lose their effect.
-Minoxidil extends the anagen (growth) period; discontinuation means hairs go into the telogen (shedding) phase, and fall out.
-This occurs typically between 2 – 8weeks of stopping.
+Increased Shedding: This is common after stopping minoxidil and occurs because the hair follicles it was stimulating lose that support.
+Minoxidil extends the anagen (growth) phase; discontinuation results in hairs naturally shifting into the telogen (shedding) phase and falling out.
+This occurs typically between 2 – 8 weeks of stopping treatment2.

-Regrowth Reversal: The hair gained when using Minoxidil tends to thin out and shed in the days to months that follow.
+Regrowth Reversal: The hair that grows when using Minoxidil tends to thin and shed in the days to months that follow.

-Return to Baseline: After roughly 3 – 6 months, hair usually returns to its previous state and may even deteriorate further.
+Return to Baseline: After roughly 3-6 months, hair usually returns to its previous state and may even deteriorate further.
+This happens because minoxidil slows down the natural progression of male patterned baldness (genetic hair loss); once stopped, that process resumes, and hair may continue to thin over time3.

 Timeline: What Happens After You Stop Using Minoxidil?